 Bottom Line

 The difference between conservatorship and guardianship centers primarily on what each is expected to do on behalf of someone else.
-It’s possible to become both a conservator and a guardian for a parent, child or another family member, though it’s important to understand what that involves since doing both could prove demanding.
+While conservatorship often entails making financial decisions for someone who cannot make them for themselves, guardianship focuses on the everyday care and well-being of the ward.
+It’s possible to become both a conservator and a guardian for a parent, child or another family member, although it’s important to understand what that involves since doing both could prove demanding.

 Estate Planning Tips